 You might like a day out of the saddle to soak up the atmosphere in Bibury.
 But if you are keen to explore there's quite a ride ahead.
 The little Leach valley and its woods provide much of the route which takes in a working weaving mill, the Old Salt Way and thatched cottages with cosy village pubs.
 Enjoy too the market town of Lechlade where boats on the Thames can go no further and where you will wish to linger in antique stalls and tea shops before returning to Bibury.

 Optional 18, 27 or 31 miles (29, 43 or 50 km)

 6. Day six

 Amble along the Coln valley this morning before heading to Cirencester through the quiet villages of the Ampney Brook.
-Once a key town of Roman Britain, Cirencester is today the capital of the Cotswolds with a bustling high street and characterful craft workshops.
-We will meet you here late afternoon and transfer you back to Oxford and to your hotel.
+Once a key town of Roman Britain, Cirencester is today the capital of the Cotswolds with a bustling high street, characterful craft workshops and a museum which puts you right on the history of the Cotswolds.
 How glorious are these varied Cotswold valleys!

 16 miles (26 km)